yedidiaklein/moodle-local_catdup/README.md

 - Go to your Moodle notification page and install it.
 - You can access the plugin at https://[moodle]/local/catdup/ and choose source and destination categories.

-Enjoy and fill issues in gihub,
+Enjoy and create issues in github for any bug or request...

 --Yedidia